FEAScript/FEAScript/README.md

 ## Contribute

-We are actively looking for contributors to help evolve FEAScript.
-Please refer to <a href="./CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a> for instructions on how to contribute.
+We are actively seeking contributors to help shape and evolve FEAScript's core.
+Please refer to the <a href="./CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a> file for detailed instructions on how to get involved.

 ## License